MadNLP/MadNLP.jl/docs/src/tutorials/kktsystem.md

 ### Demonstration

-We now have all the elements we need to solve the problem with the new KKT linear system `DiagonalHessianKKTSystem`.
+We now have all the elements needed to solve the problem with the new KKT linear system `DiagonalHessianKKTSystem`.
 We just have to pass the KKT system to MadNLP using the option `kkt_system`: